5 QBs from 1st-round of 2018 NFL draft: Wrapping up year four

 Jackson was 7-5 as a starter in 2021 as Baltimore finished 8-9.
 Before his injury, he was on pace to set a career-high in passing yards as Baltimore was forced to pass more this season.
 With their top running backs injured from the get-go, Jackson was the primary focus in the running game.

-So, to balance that out, the Ravens passed the ball more.
+To balance that out, the Ravens passed the ball more.
 And the early results were flashy, with Baltimore starting the season 5-1 and Jackson having the game of his life in a week 5 overtime victory against the Indianapolis Colts

 Jackson was nearly perfect in that game, going 37-43 for 442 yards and four touchdown passes.
 He also carried the ball 14 times for 62 yards in that game.